Erma Clardy Craven

-Erma Clardy Craven (November 2, 1918 - June 19, 1994) was an African American anti-abortion activist and leader in several anti-abortion advocacy groups, including the National Right to Life Committee and Minnesota Citizens Concerned for Life.
+Erma Clardy Craven (November 2, 1918 – June 19, 1994) was an American anti-abortion activist and leader in several anti-abortion advocacy groups, including the National Right to Life Committee and Minnesota Citizens Concerned for Life.

 Early life and education

 Craven was born in Minneapolis, Minnesota and attended South High School.
-She then attended the College of St. Scholastica in Duluth, Minnesota where she earned her bachelor's in social work.
+She then attended the College of St. Scholastica in Duluth, Minnesota, where she earned her bachelor's in social work.
 After she graduated, she worked in an ammunition plant supporting the American World War II effort.
 She returned to Minneapolis in the 1950s.

 Activism

 Craven published multiple works on the topic of abortion during her lifetime.
 In 1972, she published an essay titled "Abortion, Poverty and Black Genocide: Gifts to the Poor?"
-The work has since become a "classic read for [anti-abortion] activists across the country."
+The work has since become a "classic read for [anti-abortion] activists across the country".
 This reflected her lifelong concern that abortion functioned as a form of eugenics against African Americans by the federal government.

 In 1976, Craven addressed the Democratic National Convention, where she seconded the nomination of Ellen McCormack.

 Craven long favored education about birth control instead of abortion, and was concerned about the increasing alliance between anti-abortion activists and conservatives in the United States during the 20th century.